- Acreage and Farm Living

 Q. My dog is lost OR I’ve noticed a stray dog running around my neighbourhood.
 What should I do?

 A. Owners are responsible for ensuring their dogs do not run free in the neighbourhood.
-If you animal is lost, or if you notice a stray dog in the county, contact Animal Control at 780-968-8400.
+If you animal is lost, or if you notice a stray dog in the county, contact Community and Protective Services at 780-968-8400.
 We will post photos and descriptions of stray/unclaimed dogs (and other animals available for adoption) on the Parkland County Animal Control Facebook page.

 Q. What rules and regulations are there regarding barking dogs?